mngagan/amamma-tatayya/README.md

 ## License

-This project is made with love in memory of Vudimudi Augusteen Rao and Vudimudi Deena Suseela Rani.
+This project is made with love in memory of our beloved Amamma and Tatayya, whose legacy continues to inspire us every day.